Create and manage target group

 -

-In the details screen, click the Health check tab, then click the [Configure health check] button.
+In the detail screen, go to the Health check tab and click Configure health check.

 -